Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Application to the two-dimensional transverse field Ising model

-For the GCE, the histogram shows a double peak structure.
-This implies that the density matrix given by the GCE is a statistical mixture of two single phase states which have the same values of the thermodynamic forces.
-In fact, as shown in Fig.~\ref{fig:d2qIsing_snapshots} (left), typical METTS of the GCE have macroscopically homogeneous order parameter profiles with positive or negative $x_{(1)}$.
+For the {\CE}, the histogram of Fig.~\ref{fig:d2qIsing_histogram} shows a double peak structure.
+This implies that the density matrix given by the {\CE} is a statistical mixture of two single-phase states which have the same values of the intensive parameters.
+To see this more directly, we examined order parameter profiles.
+Considering that the order parameter $\hat{X}_{\indind{N}{i}}$ is the sum of $\hat{\sigma}_i^z$, we have calculated the expectation value of $\hat{\sigma}_i^z$ of individual lattice sites in typical samples of METTS and have displayed them for two samples in Fig.~\ref{fig:d2qIsing_snapshots} (left).
+It is seen that typical METTS of the {\CE} have macroscopically homogeneous profiles of the order parameter, with positive or negative $x_{\ind{1}}$.

-By contrast, in the SE, it can be seen that the order parameter has a macroscopically definite value.
-As a result, as shown in Fig.~\ref{fig:d2qIsing_snapshots} (right), large domains are formed in typical METTS of the SE.
-In addition, comparing the order parameter profiles in the two typical METTS of the SE, we confirm that the SE is composed of the states which are macroscopically identical except for the spatial arrangement of the coexisting phases.
-As can be seen from thermodynamics, the spatial arrangement of the coexisting phases is not determined by the values of the additive quantities (of the total system) alone.
+In the SE, by contrast, Fig.~\ref{fig:d2qIsing_histogram} shows that the order parameter has a macroscopically definite value.
+This implies that the SE successfully gives a phase coexistence state.
+In fact, as shown in Fig.~\ref{fig:d2qIsing_snapshots} (right), two phases coexist in both samples of the SE.
+In addition, since the order parameter profile is different between these samples, it is seen that the SE is a convex mixture of the states which are macroscopically identical except for the spatial arrangement of the coexisting phases.
+As known from thermodynamics, the spatial arrangement of the coexisting phases is not determined by the values of the additive quantities (of the total system) alone.
 Therefore, the SE is consistent with thermodynamics.

-Figure~\ref{fig:d2qIsing_ordered_tdf-op} shows the relation between the thermodynamic force and the order parameter.
-Again, we take $\pi_{(0)}=\kappa_{(0)}=0.5$.
-As in the case of the classical limit $g \to 0$, $x_{N(1)}^\eta$ is a multivalued function of $\Pi_{N(1)}^\eta$ in the SE, whereas it is a monotonous and continuous function in the GCE.
-This is due to the presence of interfaces separating the coexisting phases as shown in Fig.~\ref{fig:d2qIsing_snapshots} \cite{Challa1988_PRA,Yoneta2019}.
+Figure~\ref{fig:d2qIsing_ordered_tdf-op} shows the relation between the magnetic field and the order parameter.
+In the SE, it is seen that $x_{\indind{N}{1}}^\eta$ is a multivalued function of $f_{\indind{N}{1}}^\eta$, as in the classical case $g = 0$, Fig.~\ref{fig:d2cIsing_ordered_tdf-op}.
+(Note that only the upper half region, in which $x_{\indind{N}{1}}^\eta \geq 0$, is plotted in Fig.~\ref{fig:d2qIsing_ordered_tdf-op}.)
+This behavior is due to the presence of interfaces (domain walls) separating the coexisting phases, which are clearly observed in Fig.~\ref{fig:d2qIsing_snapshots} (right) \cite{Challa1988_PRA,Yoneta2019}.
+In the {\CE}, by contrast, it is a monotonous and continuous function.

-From these observations, we conclude that the SE successfully gives the phase coexistence state with phase interfaces, whereas the GCE gives a classical statistical mixture of single phase states.
+These results demonstrate that the SE successfully gives a phase coexistence state with phase interfaces, whereas the {\CE} gives a convex mixture of single-phase states.